 Established in 1954, Stiller is a family-owned logistics provider with over 50 years’ experience in the sector, specialising in palletised goods, warehousing, and distribution.
 Stiller appointed razorblue as their Managed IT service provider in 2017 and have worked together in partnership ever since.

-The firm has over 160 employees and resides on 300,000 square feet of warehousing with space for up to 30,000 pallets.
+The firm now has over 180 employees and has seen annual sales increase by over £5million since the partnership began.
 They are committed to environmental initiatives to reduce road-miles and Co2 emissions through use of the latest logistical planning and equipment technologies.

 - Future-proof and scalable cloud solution